Create a Solana Liquidity Pool on Raydium

 DEXArea's Create Pool tool lets you launch a liquidity pool for your tokens on Raydium with a simple, no-code flow.
 You can choose between Standard AMM, Legacy AMM v4, or CLMM (Concentrated Liquidity Market Maker)—each suited to different use cases.

 Once your pool is live, traders can access your token through Raydium's liquidity and trading infrastructure.
-The tool supports SPL and Token-2022 tokens and works on Mainnet and Devnet.
+The tool supports supported SPL and Token-2022 configurations depending on the selected pool type and token setup.
+Always review compatibility in the live form before signing.
+Works on Mainnet and Devnet.

 Which Pool Type Should You Use?